Michigan National Guard set to expand COVID-19 response efforts

 “As 2021 begins, we are doubling down on our commitment to the safety of Michigan communities by doing everything we can to make this vaccine as accessible as possible,” said Rogers.

-The additional fifty COVID-19 Vaccination and Testing Teams (CVTT) will create three additional task forces known as Task Force North, Bronco, and Red Lion.
+The additional 50 COVID-19 Vaccination and Testing Teams will create three additional task forces known as Task Force North, Bronco, and Red Lion.
 A CVTT is made up of of one medic and two supporting administrative personnel.

 They will join Task Force Spartan to ensure Michigan health care agencies have the staff required to deliver the vaccine in their communities.
 CVTTs will be supporting individual teams in some locations and setting up entire mass vaccination clinics where requested.